 Although you may not know exactly how much PT will cost you, it’s possible to come up with an estimate.
 Try the following:

 Medicare parts A and B (original Medicare) cover medically necessary PT.
-If you know you’ll need physical therapy in the coming year, having just these parts may meet your needs.
+If you know you’ll need it in the coming year, having just these parts may meet your needs.

 If you’re concerned about additional costs that aren’t covered by parts A and B, you may want to think about adding a Medigap plan.
 This can help to pay for things like copays, which can add up during PT.